Health Science in action -Clinician, Lab, Vaccination, Public Health

 What You’ll Learn as a Health Science Major

 The Bachelor of Science in Health Science combines a solid health science core with a general education curriculum infused with Franciscan values.
-Key courses focus on biology, human anatomy, medical terminology, public health foundations, statistics, ethical/ legal responsibilities, leadership and health policy.
+Key courses focus on biology, human anatomy, medical terminology, public health foundations, statistics, ethical/ legal responsibilities, leadership, and health policy.

-• Health Science B.S. – Traditional
+• Accelerated Health Science B.S. – Pre-Professional

 Format: In-Person